mooreryan/ocaml_python_bindgen/_docs_src/src/types.md

 You are allowed to nest `'a option` in arrays, lists, and `Seq.t`s (e.g., `'a option list`); however, this will not work with `Or_error.t`.

+## Pytypes

+Sometimes you may want to deal directly with `Pytypes.pyobject` (a.k.a. `Py.Object.t`).
+Maybe you have a Python function that is truly polymorphic, or you just don't feel like giving a function a specific OCaml type for whatever reason.
+Regardless, you can use `Pytypes.pyobject` or `Py.Object.t` for this.
+Of course, you will be leaking a bit of the `pyml` implementation into your API, but sometimes that is unavoidable, or just more convenient than dealing with it in another way.

+Note that you currently are not allowed to nest `pytypes` in any of the containers or monads.

 ## Dictionaries & Tuples

 See [here](dictionaries.md) and [here](dictionaries-2.md) for examples of binding dictionaries.

 If you need to pass or return tuples to Python functions, see [here](tuples.md); however, the same ideas apply to tuples as are covered in the above links for dictionaries.

+Alternatively, you could mark them as `Pytypes.pyobject` or `Py.Object.t` and let the caller deal with them in some way.

 ## Placeholders